NotDSF/HttpSpy/README.md

-    AutoDecode = true, -- Automatically decodes JSON Highlighting = true, -- Highlights the output SaveLogs = true, -- Save logs to a text file CLICommands = true -- Allows you to input commands into the console });
+    AutoDecode = true, -- Automatically decodes JSON Highlighting = true, -- Highlights the output SaveLogs = true, -- Save logs to a text file CLICommands = true, -- Allows you to input commands into the console ShowResponse = true -- Shows the request response });
 ```